 Just before serving sprinkle the potatoes with fresh parsley and parmesan cheese

-These potatoes pair perfectly with my White Wine Chicken Recipe, making for a wonderful Sunday Night Dinner!
+These potatoes pair perfectly with my white Wine Chicken Recipe, the potatoes can be baking in the oven, while you prepare the chicken on the cooktop.
+The two together make for a wonderful Sunday Night Dinner!

 More Sunday Night Dinner Ideas!